Load low-bandwidth site?

 Our cutting-edge research offers guidance on a vast array of practical and conceptual topics.
 Find easy-to-follow checklists, editable tools, and research papers exploring the latest issues impacting humanitarian security risk management.

-As well as having access to our entire catalogue, we make sure to include our members in the research process.
+As well as having access to our entire catalogue, we make sure to include our members and associates in the research process.
 This includes:

-• Joining a peer review team or working group to accompany a research project, and
+• Joining a peer review team or working group to accompany a research project

 • Proofreading or sense-checking upcoming translations of our resources.